NonlinearFruit/flotsam/Creeds/README.md

 - [x] Matthew 16:16
 - [x] Colossians 1:15-20
 - [x] Philippians 2:6-11
+- [ ] Patriarchal Creed (God of Abramham, Isaac and Jacob
 - [ ] 1 Cor 15:3-4 "For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, (ESV)""
 - [ ] Eph 4:4-6 "There is one body and one Spirit—just as you were called to the one hope that belongs to your call—one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all.
 (ESV)"
 - [ ] 1 Timothy 1:15 "The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost.
 (ESV)"